drymon/embconfig/README.md

 struct ABC abc; //Global variable export to the user application

 struct MNP { //Struct definition
-	//This field is required when the struct is used in case of array
-	//The reason is we don't always need all the elements in the array is enabled int isInUsed;
 	int m;
 	int n;
 	int p;
 };

 struct XYZ { //Struct definition
-	int isInUsed; //This field is required when the struct is used in case of array float x;
+	float x;
 	double y;
 	int z;